mozilla/bigquery-etl/README.md

   - Each file must define a single function using `CREATE TEMP FUNCTION` syntax
   - SQL UDFs must be defined in the `udf/` directory and JS UDFs must be defined in the `udf_js` directory
+    - The `udf_legacy/` directory is an exception which should only contain compatibility functions for queries migrated from Athena/Presto.
   - The function must be named as `<dir_name>_<file_name_without_suffix>` so `udf/mode_last.sql` must define a function `udf_mode_last`
 - Must be defined as temporary UDFs